Aboalia/NRPM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-1. Here, the process of receiving Cheques in the company's treasury from the customer, whether it is one or more.
+1. Here the Customer Balance.
 [![Receiving Cheques][product-screenshot01]]()
-[product-screenshot01]

 2. a Journal entry is made, which is summarized in increasing the intermediary 'Received Cheques Account' with the total value of the checks and decreasing the customer’s debt with the same value.
 [![Receiving Cheques][product-screenshot02]]()

 3. Here, the selected Cheque will return to the customer due to insufficient funds, for example, or the customer paid the check value in cash.